kinankist/TurdusParallelEvolution/README.md

 GenomeScan folder contains preliminary graphs
 * Nucleotide diversity for all combinations of species
 * Fst ("pseudo", because there are only two samples)

+# To do:
+add audio recordings to cluster